sib-swiss/single-cell-training/CONTRIBUTING.md

 The easiest way to get started is to file an issue to tell us about a spelling mistake, some awkward wording, or a factual error.
 This is a good way to introduce yourself and to meet some of our community members.

-1. If you have a [GitHub][github] account, or are willing to [create one][github-join], but do not know how to use Git, you can report problems or suggest improvements by [creating an issue][issues].
+1. If you have a [GitHub](https://github.com/) account, or are willing to [create one](https://github.com/join), but do not know how to use Git, you can report problems or suggest improvements by [creating an issue](https://github.com/sib-swiss/single-cell-training/issues).
 This allows us to assign the item to someone and to respond to it in a threaded discussion.
 2. If you are comfortable with Git, and would like to add or change material,  you can submit a pull request (PR).

 ## What to Contribute

-There are many ways to contribute, from writing new exercises and improving existing ones  to providing feedback after teaching or learning from this course,  and submitting [bug reports][issues] about things that don't work, aren't clear, or are missing.
+There are many ways to contribute, from writing new exercises and improving existing ones  to providing feedback after teaching or learning from this course, and submitting [bug reports](https://github.com/sib-swiss/single-cell-training/issues) about things that don't work, aren't clear, or are missing.
 If you are looking for ideas, please see the 'Issues' tab for  a list of issues associated with this repository.

 Comments on issues and reviews of pull requests are just as welcome: we are smarter together than we are on our own.
 Reviews from novices and newcomers are particularly valuable: it's easy for people who have been using these courses for a while to forget how impenetrable some of this material can be, so fresh eyes are always welcome.